JeremyB91/Interactive_Teams_Feedback_Survey_Policy_Actions/README.md

     - **Single user (enter a single UPN)**
     - **Azure AD group (enter group display name; script resolves users)**

-Single user: you’ll enter one UPN (e.g., user@contoso.com).
+- **Single user**: you’ll enter one UPN (e.g., `user@contoso.com`).

-Azure AD group:
+- **Azure AD group**:

-Enter (part of) the group’s display name.
+    - Enter (part of) the group’s display name.

-If multiple groups match, you’ll select one from a numbered list.
+    - If multiple groups match, you’ll select one from a numbered list.

-The script will:
+    - The script will:

-Resolve the group’s ObjectId.
+        - Resolve the group’s ObjectId.

-Retrieve its user members.
+        - Retrieve its user members.

-List their UPNs.
+        - List their UPNs.

 2. Choose which policy to assign